CalvinMathews/Daily-Activity-Logger-Excel-Template-/Expense Manager/README.md

 📑 **Detailed Categories:** Categorize your expenses for better organization.

 📈 **Budget Monitoring:** Set budgets and monitor your spending against them.

+## Contributing
+🤝 Contributions are welcome!
+Feel free to open issues and pull requests.

+## Support

+📧 Contact the maintainers at calvinriyadh@gmail.com.